Utah Royals: Branding

-The team was officially launched on December 1, 2017 with the announcements of its name, branding, season tickets, and social media.
+The team was officially launched on December 1, 2017, with the announcements of its name, branding, season tickets, and social media.

 The badge features a gold Lioness head and “Claret Red”, “Cobalt Blue” and “Victory Gold” colors.
 Two stylized balls surround the name “UTAH ROYALS FC” in the lower half of the badge which represent the team's connection to the organization's MLS and United Soccer League teams.

-Rio Tinto Stadium, now known as America First Field, was named as the team's playing ground.

-By the end of December 2017 over 2,000 season tickets had been sold.
-By early April 2018, the number of season tickets sold had increased to 5,000.

 Sponsorship

 In February 2018, the Royals announced a three-year multimillion-dollar deal with Conservice, a utility company based in Logan, Utah.
-The company's logo is featured on the front of the team's jerseys.
+The company's logo was featured on the front of the team's jerseys.

 Utah announced a multi-year partnership deal with Young Living Essential Oils on April 2, 2019.
 The Young Living partnership included an original video series called ‘Rise up to Royalty’ which profiled URFC players personal lives.
 This 12-episode series, ran throughout the course of the 2019 season.

+America First Credit Union was one of the Royals' first sponsors.
+Upon the club's return to the NWSL, the credit union was announced as the front of jersey sponsor.
+This caused controversy due to the history of the term America First.
+The Royals issued a lengthy joint statement with the credit union which stood firm on the partnership.

 Stadium

-Utah Royals FC play at America First Field (known before September 2022 as Rio Tinto Stadium), located 15 minutes from downtown Salt Lake City in Sandy, Utah, as the men's team, Real Salt Lake, does.
+Utah Royals FC play at America First Field (known before September 2022 as Rio Tinto Stadium), located 15 minutes from downtown Salt Lake City in Sandy, Utah, the same as the men's team Real Salt Lake does.

 America First Field is a soccer-specific stadium which opened on October 9, 2008.
 The pitch features Kentucky Bluegrass and is 120 × 75 yards.
 The stadiums seats 20,213 for soccer matches.